MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/channel-integration-framework/architecture-overview-channel-integration-framework.md

 The Channel Integration Framework Adapter enables the communication between the Dynamics 365 and the capabilities of the channel provider.

 **4 - Web-based communication widget**<br>
 The web-based communication channel (third-party) is hosted in the widget that Channel Integration Framework provides.
-This is a multi-purpose communication widget where in you can host a softphone, chat, or email channels of your choice.
+This is a multi-purpose communication widget wherein you can host a CTI, chat, or email channels of your choice.

 **5 - Cloud Channel Provider**<br>
 The Cloud Channel Provider is the service that you want to integrate and interact with Dynamics 365 using the Channel Integration Framework.
 The capabilities of a channel are voice, SMS, chat, email and so on.
 These capabilities of a channel are specific to the channel provider and Channel Integration Framework is agnostic on the working of the channel.